 If your home network isn’t configured properly, your remote work or kids’ e-learning is going to be miserable.
-You might think that your current setup is just fine, but consider adding the additional strain of more gaming, streaming and video conferencing.
+Your current setup might but fine, but think about the additional strain incoming.
+Gaming, streaming, video conferencing, and more at all hours of the day can put stress on your network.
 A poorly designed network will start to show its cracks pretty quickly when taxed with more traffic than it was designed for.

 Here are some factors to consider when evaluating your network:

-Router: This piece of gear acts as the conductor for all the network traffic in your home.
+This piece of gear acts as the conductor for all the network traffic in your home.
 Which one should you get?
 Just like anything else, it depends.
-Most homeowners may be fine with the router provided by the ISP, while others may benefit from an upgraded router for performance or security reasons.
+Most homeowners may be fine with the router provided by the ISP.
+Others may benefit from an upgraded router for performance or security reasons.
 Many large companies have specific requirements around telework.
 Make sure to check with their IT department before buying anything.

 Companies vary on which telepresence platforms they use, but hardware tends to be fairly agnostic.
 The question really to ask is whether you might want a better camera, better lighting, better sound or anything else to improve your online meetings.
 You could’ve taken a selfie and posted that to your LinkedIn profile, but you didn’t.
 Ask yourself why?
-Appearances matter and making some small tweaks can really change how you’re perceived in an online get together.
+Appearances matter when you telework and making some small tweaks can really change how you’re perceived in an online get-together.

 If your kids’ school hasn’t moved to e-learning yet, it’s a good time to prepare.
 Do they have the right laptops, Chromebooks, or tablets?
 Do they work properly on your network?